 Stretching allows for that heads up.
 When you stretch, you’re actually deforming the muscle tissue into a lengthened position.
 Over time, stretching will increase the range of motion at the joints and ultimately lead to overall improved performance.

 You can use these five basic stretches below as a starting point to begin your program.
 Hold these stretches without bouncing for 30 seconds, one to two times per day.

 Warm muscles stretch better than cold muscles.
-When you stretch a cold muscle, you risk tearing the muscle fibers that you’re trying to protect.
+When you stretch a cold muscle, you risk tearing the muscle fibers you’re trying to protect.
 So, before you stretch, perform a short five-minute warm-up.
 You’ll be surprised how well you feel in about six weeks.

 Quads: Stand on one leg and bring the leg to be stretched behind you, holding your ankle with the same hand.
 Keep your thighs parallel and the involved knee pointed straight to the ground.
 Push your involved hipbone slightly forward, being sure to keep standing up straight.
 Don’t lean over – this doesn’t help increase the stretch.

 Hip flexors: Kneel on the leg to be stretched with the other leg out in front.
 Slightly tuck your buttocks in and lunge forward.
 Try not to arch your back.